 Some will also have a ‘boost’ button, which you can use to increase the power output for short bursts of additional power.

 Many bikes also offer a walk-assist mode, to make it easier to push when you’re off the bike.

 You can change between assistance levels as you ride and there’s usually the option to switch the motor off completely and ride under pedal power alone.

 Many ebike motors are designed to be drag-free when switched off, but there is still the additional weight to overcome.

-How much weight do the motor and battery add?
+How much weight does an ebike motor and battery add?

-Electric bikes are heavier than regular bikes and there’s a wide variation in the weight of ebike motors and batteries.
+Electric bikes are heavier than non-assisted bikes and there’s a wide variation in the weight of ebike motors and batteries.

 The latest e-road bikes are near-indistinguishable from non-motorised bikes, thanks to the sleek, integrated design of the motor and battery.

 The extra weight associated with electric bikes is worth bearing in mind if you need to lift or carry your machine anywhere.